 When the genome sequence is novel and has no reference built for it, de novo assembly helps you build a reference transcriptome (hence, “de novo” translating to “starting from anew”).
 This process, while useful, is incredibly tricky because researchers must manually wade through variants, polymorphism, and any sequencing errors.
 Determining what is error and what is part of the sequencing makes this a pain-staking process.
 That’s why, for de novo assembly, you need longer reads.

 Aligning Results to Library Reference

 When the RNA sequencing results in short reads that can be mapped to the reference library, computational programs can do this quite effectively.
 The same errors continue to arise in this referencing system—variants, polymorphism, and sequencing errors—however, using statistical approximations, most of these can be filtered out.
-Additionally, by manipulating the parameters in the experiment and using different statistical models, you can slowly start to better analyze the sequencing data.
+Additionally, by manipulating the parameters in the experiment and using different statistical models, you can slowly start to better analyze the single-cell sequencing data.

-Sorting Your Cells | The Preliminary “Step 0” in RNA Sequencing
+Sorting Your Cells: The Preliminary “Step 0” in RNA Sequencing